Odyseus/CinnamonTools/README.md

 ## Xlets help pages

-Most of the xlets in this repository come with help pages that describe their usage, Cinnamon version compatibility, dependencies, etc. These help pages can be read **on-line**, **before** an xlet is actually installed on the system.
+Most of the xlets in this repository come with help pages that describe their usage, Cinnamon version compatibility, list of dependencies (if any), list of contributors, change logs, etc. These help pages can be read **on-line**, **before** an xlet is actually installed on the system.
 Or they can be read **off-line**, **after** an xlet has been installed.

+The help pages are standalone HTML files named **HELP.html** that can be found inside each xlet folder.

 ### Applets help pages

+Applet's help pages can be accessed from an applet context menu (item named **Help**).

 - [Argos for Cinnamon](https://odyseus.gitlab.io/cinnamon_tools_docs/_static/xlets_help_pages/0ArgosForCinnamon/index.html)
 - [Cinnamon Menu (Fork By Odyseus)](https://odyseus.gitlab.io/cinnamon_tools_docs/_static/xlets_help_pages/0CinnamonMenuForkByOdyseus/index.html)